CoderDojo-Content/Beginner-HTML-CSS/en/styling-the-menu-bar.md

-Each time you make a change to the styles.css file, click Run to see what the website looks like.

 7. So far, so good.
-But it can get better!
+But you can make the menu bar look even more awesome with more css rules.
+Open the styles.css file again (the place where the magic happens!
+Each time you make a change, click Run to see what the website looks like.

 Find your `nav ul` selector and add more rules so that it looks like this:
 ```
    nav ul {
      border-style: solid;